raheekhandigitalai/CT-Check-Device-WiFi-State-Using-Appium/README.md

 - Get list of all devices from SeeTest Cloud
 - Get the state of devices
-    - If device is Online & Device is iOS (_Not supported for Android yet_) - Trigger Appium Script which does the following steps:
+    - If device is Online - Trigger Appium Script which does the following steps:
       - Reserve Device
       - Launch Device Settings
       - Check which WiFi Device is connected to